-Whenever there is an allegation of rape, my immediate and first response is always going to be to believe the accuser.
+Whenever there is a reported rape, my immediate and first response is always going to be to believe the accuser.

 For some, this flies in the face of ‘innocent until proven guilty.’